RoutingK-it/docs-website/rk-client/installation/index.md

 # RoutingK.it - Client/Daemon installation

-{: .fs-9 }

-You can install the client/daemon multiple ways, here you will find installation instructions on how to do so.
+**You can install the client/daemon multiple ways, here you will find installation instructions on how to do so.**
-{: .fs-3 .fw-400 }